submarcos/django-vectortiles/docs/usage.rst

 Multiple layer tile view
 ************************

-As vector tile layer permit it, you can embed multiple layers in your tile.
+As vector tile layer permits it, you can embed multiple layers in your tile.

 Let's create a second layer.